huggingface/transformers/docs/source/en/image_processors.md

   </div>
 </div>

-For other vision tasks like object detection or segmentation, the image processor includes post-processing methods to convert a model's raw output into meaningful predictions like bounding boxes or segmentation maps.
+For other vision tasks like object detection or segmentation, the image processor includes post-processing methods to convert a models raw output into meaningful predictions like bounding boxes or segmentation maps.

 ### Padding

 Some models, like [DETR](./model_doc/detr), applies [scale augmentation](https://paperswithcode.com/method/image-scale-augmentation) during training which can cause images in a batch to have different sizes.
 Images with different sizes can't be batched together.

 To fix this, pad the images with the special padding token `0`.
-Use the [`~DetrImageProcessor.pad`] method to pad the images, and define a custom collate function to batch them together.
+Use the [pad](https://github.com/huggingface/transformers/blob/9578c2597e2d88b6f0b304b5a05864fd613ddcc1/src/transformers/models/detr/image_processing_detr.py#L1151) method to pad the images, and define a custom collate function to batch them together.

 ```py
 def collate_fn(batch):